Storms bring relief and danger to Australian wildfires

 The coalition government has committed to reduce emissions by 26% to 28% by 2030 and warns that Labor's more ambitious target would wreck the economy.
 The government argues that Australia is responsible for only 1.3% of global emissions and more ambitious targets would not ease the current fire crisis, which follows Australia’s hottest and driest year on record.

+“This unprecedented and catastrophic fire season still has months to go and the next one will not be far behind.
+We need to start planning now so the chaotic scenes witnessed this summer do not become an annual occurrence," Greenpeace Australia Pacific’s Head of Campaigns, Jamie Hanson, said in a statement.
+“But this inquiry needs to go beyond the symptoms of the bushfire crisis and look at the largest underlying cause of the conditions that have exacerbated these fires, which is burning coal. ”

+Australia is the world’s largest exporter of coal and liquefied natural gas, but Morrison rejected calls last month to downsize Australia’s lucrative coal industry.

-The unfolding disaster in Australia, which is likely to continue throughout the Southern Hemisphere summer, has galvanized calls for more global action on climate change.
+The wildfire disaster, which is likely to continue throughout the Southern Hemisphere summer, has galvanized calls for more global action on climate change.

 Elton John and actor Chris Hemsworth are among the celebrities donating big bucks to help aid the firefighting efforts.
 Hemsworth, an Australian who lives in the drought-affected New South Wales town of Byron Bay, wrote on Twitter that he was donating $1 million and asked his followers to show support.
 “Every penny counts,” he wrote.